Hamiltonicity of Token Graphs of some Join Graphs: Introduction

 A \emph{Hamiltonian cycle} of a graph $G$ is a cycle containing each vertex of $G$ exactly once.
 A graph $G$ is \emph{Hamiltonian} if it contains a Hamiltonian cycle.
-The problem of determining if a graph $G$ is Hamiltonian is NP-Complete \cite{np-complete-problems}.
+The Hamiltonian problem is to determine whether a graph is Hamiltonian.
+Although the problem has been widely studied, there is no known non-trivial characterization of Hamiltonian graphs.
+On the positive side, several necessary and sufficient conditions have been discovered.
+Particularly, the Hamiltonicity problem for bipartite graphs has been studied in depth, see, e.g., \cite{shang}.
+Regarding the computational complexity of the problem, it is well-known that the Hamiltonian problem is NP-Complete \cite{np-complete-problems}.

 It is well known that the Hamiltonicity of $G$ does not imply the Hamiltonicity of $G^{\{k\}}$.
-For example, for the complete bipartite graph $K_{m,m}$, Fabila-Monroy et al.~\cite{FFHH} showed that if $k$ is even, then $K_{m, m}^{\{k\}}$ is non-Hamiltonian.
-A more easy and traditional example is the case of a cycle graph; it is known (see, e.g.~\cite{alavi4}) that if $n=4$ or $n \geq 6$, then $C_n^{\{2\}}$ is not Hamiltonian.
-On the other hand, there exist non-Hamiltonian graphs for which its double vertex graph is Hamiltonian, a simple example is the graph $K_{1,3}$, for which $K_{1,3}^{\{2\}}\simeq C_6$, and so $K_{1,3}^{\{2\}}$ is Hamiltonian.
+For example, Fabila-Monroy et al.~\cite{FFHH} showed that if $k$ is even, then $K_{m, m}^{\{k\}}$ is non-Hamiltonian.
+An easier, traditional example is the case of a cycle graph; it is known (see, e.g.~\cite{alavi4}) that if $n=4$ or $n \geq 6$, then $C_n^{\{2\}}$ is not Hamiltonian.
+On the other hand, there exist non-Hamiltonian graphs for which their double vertex graph is Hamiltonian, a simple example is the graph $K_{1,3}$, for which $K_{1,3}^{\{2\}}\simeq C_6$, and so $K_{1,3}^{\{2\}}$ is Hamiltonian.
 Some results about the Hamiltonicity of some double vertex graphs can be found, for example, in the survey of Alavi et. al.~\cite{alavi3}.

-There are several applications of token graphs to Physics and Coding Theory; see, e.g.~\cite{fisch2, fisch, Jo, soto} .
-Regarding to the Hamiltonicity, there is a direct relationship between the Hamiltonicity of token graphs and Gray codes for combinations.
-Consider the set $[n]\colon =\{1,2,\dots,n\}$ and let $S$ be the set of $k$-subsets of $[n]$.
-Consider also a closeness relation $C$ for the elements of $S$, for example, two subsets are close under $C$ if their symmetric difference is a pair of elements in $[n]$.
-A cyclic Gray code for $S$ with respect to $C$ is a sequence $s_1,s_2,\dots,s_{\binom{n}{k}}$ of the elements of $S$ in which any two consecutive elements $s_i$ and $s_{i+1}$ are close under $C$, and also $s_1$ is close to $s_{\binom{n}{k}}$ under $C$.
-For a closeness relation $C$ (with underlying graph $G$), a cyclic Gray code for $S$ with respect to $C$ corresponds to a Hamiltonian cycle of the $k$-token graph of $G$.
-A more detailed explanation of this fact is given in Appendix A.
+To our knowledge, for any integer $k>2$, all the graphs $G$ for which the Hamiltonicity of $G^{\{k\}}$ (resp. the existence of a Hamiltonian path in $G^{\{k\}}$) has been proven are Hamiltonian (resp. contain a Hamiltonian path).
+This fact motivates us to search for a family of non-Hamiltonian graphs (and without Hamiltonian paths) with Hamiltonian $k$-token graphs, where $2<k<n$.